fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

   return b;
 }
 {% endhighlight %}

 The code above means that we have a function called min, that takes two formal parameters, a and b, both of the same type, called T.
-The funcion has a third formal parameter, cmp, that models the concept called StrictWeakOrdering.
+The funcion has a third formal parameter, cmp, that models the concept called **StrictWeakOrdering**.
 The "requires" clause means that T (the type of a and b) and the argument type of the *Comparator* (Cmp) must be the same.

-Well, in this article I explained what Weak Ordering means and why it is important, I want to end it with a quote from Alex:
+Well, in this article I explained what *Weak Ordering* means and why it is important, I want to end it with a quote from Alex:
-"Mathematicians are happy with Total and Partial ordering.
-But most of them don't know what is Weak Ordering.
+*"Mathematicians are happy with Total and Partial ordering.
+But most of them don't know what is *Weak Ordering*.
 It is not a common term in mathematics but it is essential in computer science, because when we want to order things, we want to order by something.
-For example by social security number, by name, by age".
+For example by social security number, by name, by age"*.

 In the next article, finally, I will tell you what are the mistakes that remain to be addressed.